Why do we need Project Based Learning?

 How can I support my child when it comes to homework?

 Students will still be given homework that will help them complete the projects effectively.
 Sometimes this will look like traditional homework and sometimes this will be parts of a project.
 In addition, all PBL classrooms will be integrating many forms of technology.
 As a parent, you can ask questions about the projects and look for correspondence (newsletters, student work contracts) from teachers regarding where students are in their projects.
-Since this is a new program for 20 of our teachers and their students, our teachers are being encouraged to "grow" the integration of PBL components throughout their first year using PBL.
-Our year two teachers will be implementing projects on a regular basis in all of their classes.

 How will my child earn grades or points?